 This might be the start of the wet season in some parts of this family-oriented Hawaiian island, but the popular resort areas such as Wailea, Kihei, Lahaina, and even Kaanapali are mostly rain-free.

-November is low season on Maui so you’ll find more affordable accommodations at one of the island’s luxurious resorts and condos.
+November is low season on Maui, so you’ll find more affordable accommodations at many of the island’s luxurious resorts and condos.

-From catching the sunrise at the Haleakala to attending a luau, everything feels so much more relaxed on your Maui itinerary.
+From catching the sunrise at the Haleakala to attending a luau, everything feels so much more relaxed on your Maui itinerary off-season.

 Sarah | CosmopoliClan